 Fear and Loathing in Las Vegas (1998) captured Thompson’s gonzo haze via Depp and Del Toro.
 The Brothers Grimm (2005) twisted folklore into whimsy.
 Tideland (2005) courted controversy with child-centric surrealism.
 The Imaginarium of Doctor Parnassus (2009) mourned Heath Ledger, using digital face-swaps for Depp, Farrell, and Law.

-Jonathan Pryce, born in 1947 in Holywell, Wales, rose from working-class roots—his father a tinplate worker—to theatre stardom.
+Jonathan Pryce, born in 1947 in Holywell, Wales, rose from working-class roots, his father a tinplate worker, to theatre stardom.
 Royal Court debut in Comedians (1975) led to Miss Saigon‘s Engineer, earning Olivier and Tony nods.
-Film breakthrough: Breaking Glass (1980), punk rock drama.
+Film breakthrough came with Breaking Glass (1980), a punk rock drama.

 In Brazil (1985), Pryce’s Sam Lowry defined everyman despair, his elastic face twisting from bureaucratic stupor to manic fantasy.
 The Doctor and the Devils (1985) followed, gothic horror.
 Carrington (1995) as Lytton Strachey won BAFTA.
-Evita (1996) Perón opposite Madonna.
+Evita (1996) saw him as Perón opposite Madonna.

-Tomorrow Never Dies (1997) as Elliot Carver, slimy media mogul.
-Ronin’s (1998) spy intrigue.
-The Shipping News (2001) rugged Newfoundland tale.
-Pirates of the Caribbean: Dead Man’s Chest (2006) and sequels as Governor Weatherby Swann.
+Tomorrow Never Dies (1997) cast him as Elliot Carver, a slimy media mogul.
+Ronin’s (1998) brought spy intrigue.
+The Shipping News (2001) offered a rugged Newfoundland tale.
+Pirates of the Caribbean: Dead Man’s Chest (2006) and sequels cast him as Governor Weatherby Swann.

 Bibliography